digital-asset/daml/docs/source/daml/intro/2_Scenario.rst

 You'll learn all about the syntax ``Token with owner = alice`` in :doc:`3_Data`.

+..
+At this point I’m wondering if I need to include parantheses for it to be read as a single Update.
 You could write this as ``submit alice (create Token with owner = alice)``, but just like scenarios, you can assemble updates using ``do`` blocks.
 A ``do`` block always takes the value of the last statement within it so the syntax shown in the scenario above gives the same result, whilst being easier to read.

 Running scenarios